 - Separate the sales rhetoric from the truth when making software purchasing decisions.

-- Discover prototypes and the benefits of testing supply planning methods prior to implementation.
+- Discover prototypes and the benefits of testing supply planning methods before implementation.

 - Explore the information and human challenges of combining multiple supply planning methods.

-- Make multiple supply planning methods work together in either one or multiple software applications.
+- Make multiple supply planning methods work together in either one or various software applications.

-Drawing upon his own vast experience as an implementation consultant, and through extensive use of graphics and screen images from SAP SNP and other software, Shaun Snapp empowers you to choose supply planning methods with confidence and to successfully integrate multiple methods in one or more applications.
+Drawing upon his own vast experience as an implementation consultant, and through extensive use of graphics and screen images from SAP SNP and other software, Shaun Snapp empowers you to choose supply planning methods with confidence.
+And to integrate multiple methods in one or more applications successfully.

 A Book Based in Reality